strawberries73/OSD600-Journey-on-rocky-trails/README.md

 Features:

 Prints good Urls in green and prints broken Urls in red.
-Results are in jpg.
+Results are in VSCode.jpg.